-The following PI & Clinical Negligence guidance note Produced in partnership with Joel Donovan QC of Cloisters provides comprehensive and up to date legal information covering:
+The following PI & Clinical Negligence practice note produced in partnership with Joel Donovan QC of Cloisters provides comprehensive and up to date legal information covering:

 The Health Protection Agency (now part of Public Health England) defined health care associated infections (HCAIs), in guidance issued in 2012, as including any infection contracted:

 as a direct result of treatment in, or contact with, a health or social care setting

 as a direct result of health care delivery in the community

 as a result of an infection originally acquired outside a health care setting (eg in the community) and brought into a health care setting by patients, staff or visitors and transmitted to others within that setting (eg norovirus)

 There is a (very similar) legal definition in section 20(6) of the Health and Social Care Act 2008 (HSCA 2008):

 ‘health care associated infection’ means any infection to which an individual may be exposed or made susceptible (or more susceptible) in circumstances where:

 (a) health or social care is being, or has been, provided to that or any other individual, and